-The Institute of Molecular Biology gGmbH (IMB) is a newly established research centre, which is funded by the Boehringer Ingelheim Foundation, a charity with a long tradition in promoting outstanding research in medicine, biology, chemistry and pharmaceutical science.
+The Institute of Molecular Biology gGmbH (IMB) is a modern research centre, which is funded by the Boehringer Ingelheim Foundation, a charity with a long tradition in promoting outstanding research in medicine, biology, chemistry and pharmaceutical science.
 The foundation has dedicated 100 million Euro (approx. 140M US$) for a period of ten years to cover the scientific running of IMB.
 This generous core funding ensures that our scientists have all it takes to compete at the very forefront of science and allows our groups to embark on long-term innovative projects.
 IMB is currently headed by its Founding Director, Christof Niehrs.

 Hierarchies at IMB are deliberately flat, and our research groups enjoy full independence.
 The working language at IMB is English and we are proud of our international and innovative atmosphere.

-To download a PDF of the current IMB flyer, please click here: PDF (7 MB file)
+To download a PDF of the current IMB flyer, please click here: PDF (8 MB file)

 In 2014, the IMB was awarded the hallmark of quality "Innovative through Research" by the Stifterverband für die Deutsche Wissenschaft (a business community initiative promoting research and education in Germany).
 For more information, please see www.fue-aktiv.de.